kristylgomes/ai-release-notes-generator/README.md

 # AI Release Note Generator — Multi-Use Utility

 Generate clear, categorized release notes for one or more GitHub repositories using OpenAI’s LLMs.
-Easily automate your workflow and adapt the tool to your needs—single repo or multi-repo, simple commit lists or full PR support!
+Easily automate your workflow and adapt the tool to your needs—single repo or multi-repo, simple commit lists or full PR support.

 ---